Michael Rulli: Caucus memberships

-Rulli’s support for the bill aligned with a broader movement among Ohio Republicans to impose stricter abortion regulations.
-SB 23 became one of the most restrictive abortion laws in the country and faced swift legal challenges.

-A temporary court order blocked the law’s enforcement in September 2022, restoring abortion access in the state up to 22 weeks while the legislation underwent further judicial review.

 Personal life

-Rulli resides in Salem, Ohio, with his wife Kelly and their two children.
+Rulli resides in Salem, Ohio with his wife Kelly and their two children.

 On November 28, 2022, Rulli fired a handgun at two teenagers he believed were trespassing on his property.
 Later, his wife, Kelly Rulli, fired shots at one of the teenagers and his family members who had returned to retrieve hunting equipment.
 While Rulli claims he fired warning shots into the ground from a distance of approximately 15 yards, the teenager maintains he was much farther away on his uncle's land and that the shots were fired directly at him.
-A special prosecutor's investigation, which found no physical evidence (such as shell casings or bullets), concluded that the Rullis' actions were reasonable under the circumstances and declined to press charges against either party, though it did determine the teenagers were trespassing.
-The incident remains disputed, with conflicting accounts of the events.
+A special prosecutor's investigation, which found no physical evidence (such as shell casings or bullets), concluded that the Rulli's actions were reasonable under the circumstances and declined to press charges against either party, though it did determine the teenagers were trespassing.